Kyle Higashioka Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.2 K/9, the 10th-best in the league.
+- The nine strikeouts per nine innings put together by the Blue Jays pitching staff ranks 12th in the league.

-- The Blue Jays' 4.90 team ERA ranks 21st across all MLB pitching staffs.
+- The Blue Jays have a 4.65 team ERA that ranks 19th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.